apache/doris/docs/en/docs/sql-manual/sql-functions/array-functions/array_with_constant.md

 ```
 ARRAY<T> array_with_constant(n, T)
+ARRAY<T> array_repeat(T, n)
 ```

-get array of constants with n length
+get array of constants with n length, array_repeat has the same function as array_with_constant and is used to be compatible with the hive syntax format
 ### notice

 `Only supported in vectorized engine`